EliabParra/nodejs-backend-architecture/docs/en/05-api-contract.md

 ### Rate limiting (anti brute-force)

-The `/login` endpoint is protected with rate limiting in [src/BSS/Dispatcher.js](../../src/BSS/Dispatcher.js).
+The `/login` endpoint is protected with rate limiting.
+The limiter is defined in [src/express/rate-limit/limiters.js](../../src/express/rate-limit/limiters.js) and applied by [src/BSS/Dispatcher.js](../../src/BSS/Dispatcher.js).
 When the limit is exceeded it returns:

 - HTTP `429`
 - Body: `msgs[lang].errors.client.tooManyRequests`